LiShiSangZi/remixure/README.md

 exports.cleanBeforeBuild = true; // If you want to clean the build folder before job start.

-exports.compiledNodeModules = ['YourModuleCode']; // If you want to build some node_module folders using babel loader.
+exports.compiledNodeModules = ['YourModuleCode']; // If you want to build some node_module folders using babel loader or less loader.
+Put it here.

+exports.ignoreCSSModule = ['YourCSSModule']; // If you want want any projects like antd ignore CSS module.
 Put it here.

 ```